e-hat/plume/README.md

 # Plume 🦚

 ## About
-Plume is a statically typed programming language that compiles to Web Assembly (and maybe ARM64 soon).
+Plume is a statically typed programming language that compiles to Web Assembly (and maybe ARM soon).
 I use this project to mess around with compilers stuff.
 Plume probably wouldn't be very useful in production.

 Here's an overview of the syntax: https://www.eddiehatfield.com/blog/plume-syntax